 The Master’s in Organizational Management program is an MBA alternative, providing a professional, values-centered education to leaders, managers, consultants, and entrepreneurs in business or nonprofit.

-The Master of Fine Arts in Creative Writing low-residency program is the only one in the world specifically devoted to literature and the pursuit of social justice, offering programs in Fiction, Creative Nonfiction, Poetry, and Writing for Young People.
+The Master of Fine Arts in Creative Writing low-residency program focuses on the education of literary artists, community engagement, and the pursuit of social justice, offering programs in Fiction, Creative Nonfiction, Poetry, and Writing for Young People.
 A post-MFA certificate in creative writing is offered, as well.

 The Master of Arts in Education, Leadership and Change program that explores both the theory and practice of organizing, leadership in schools, and being an active force for educational reform.